The financial case is real — but conditional

 - If you are single and social: the dating and social scene is small.
 This frustrates many single relocators.

-- If you have complex medical needs: specialist care means flying to Miami.
-This gets old.
+- If you have complex medical needs: specialist pathways and overseas-care coverage need careful planning.

-- If you get bored easily: a 22-mile island has finite novelty.
+- If you get bored easily: a small island has finite novelty.
 You need to genuinely enjoy the lifestyle, not just the idea of it.

-- If your family is your primary social network: distance from parents and siblings is hard, even with cheap flights.
+- If your family is your primary social network: distance from parents and siblings can be hard even with regular travel.

 The smart approach